Knight at HOME at the Movies

 in the mood to take in this suspenseful and tragic story and perhaps reward Jolie with a

 deserved Oscar nomination.
-Dan Futterman, Oscar winning screenwriter of
+Dan Futterman, Oscar winning screenwriter of Capote who has

 played gay in many films in the past, is equally affecting as Daniel Pearl.
 Jolie has a